 Click here to download our brochure.

-In order to discuss the volunteering needs of your student group and how we can help fulfill your volunteering requirements please contact SherryJia at firstname.lastname@example.org with answers to the following questions:
+To discuss the volunteering needs of your student group and how we can help fulfill your volunteering requirements, please e-mail firstname.lastname@example.org with answers to the following questions:

 - What is the group’s availability?
-Weekdays or weekends?
-After-school?
-Various?
+Weekdays, weekends, after-school, a full week or various?

 - What type of volunteering experience would your group like to participate in?
-(See below)
+(See above)